-A time-limited opportunity to make a donation to SUNY Geneseo and receive an extraordinary tax benefit through the SUNY Impact Foundation Charitable Tax Program.
+It's a time-limited opportunity to make a donation to SUNY Geneseo and receive an extraordinary tax benefit through the SUNY Impact Foundation.
 There is a $10M cap on the SUNY-wide program.

-- NY State: 85% of the qualified contribution is a tax credit against NYS income tax and 15% of the qualified contribution can be a deduction against NYS income tax.
-A donor gets the benefit of both a deduction and credit on their NYS personal income tax return.
+- NY State: 85% of the qualified contribution as a tax credit and 15% of the qualified contribution can be a deduction.
+A donor gets a benefit of both a deduction and credit on their NYS tax filing.

-- Federal: 15% of the qualified contribution is deductible against federal income tax.
+- Federal: 15% of the qualified contribution is deductible.

 When is the deadline?